N0AH-14/Twitter-Engagement-Analysis/README.md

 4. **Click Proportion**
     - **Pie Chart**: Represents the proportion of total clicks (URL clicks, user profile clicks, and hashtag clicks) for tweets with more than 500 impressions.
-    - **Drill-Down**: Allows viewing the specific types of clicks for each tweet.
+    - **Drill-Down**: Allows viewing the specific types of clicks for each tweet after using the "Expand All Down One Level in Hierarchy" option, It would be a Fork symbol.

 ![Internship Tasks Dashboard](internship_tasks_dashboard.png)